howerj/forth-cpu/readme.md

 * Memory interface to Nexys 3 board on board memory
 * A [Wishbone interface][] could be implemented for the H2 core and peripherals
+* Make a utility for generating text for the VGA screen.

 ## Forth